top of page

 Excuse me if I don’t feel like celebrating and making New Year intentions right yet, it feels too early.

-Right now our days are long and nights are short.
+In January our days are long and nights are short.
 The weather is hot and I want to be outside a lot, swimming, being active, and making the most of the beautiful weather.
 It honestly doesn’t feel like the time to sit around and reflect on the year passed.

-To me, that’s why Matariki (as the Māori New Year) resonates so much.
-Tūpuna Māori followed the seasons much in the same way my ancestors did.
+Tūpuna Māori (Māori ancestors) followed the seasons.
 Once the harvest was in and the hard work all done, then came the time to feast, stay warm together, play games and have fun inside, reflect, remember those who had passed, and create new intentions for the future.
 Matariki happens in the winter, near our shortest day, and to me, seems like the perfect time to set new years intentions.

 But I’ll also continue to listen to the quiet rhythms of the earth for guidance.